max172-hqt/budgetwise/README.md

 This application is built up from scratch with Composer autoload features and various PHP packages for the learning purpose of backend-dev with PHP.

+## Features
+- Authentication with sessions
+- A user can add trips and add users to the trips
+- A user can log transactions to a trip
+- Users can see the trip expense summary and how to resolve debts with other members in the trip

 ## Project Libraries
 - `symfony/http-kernel`
   - Main application shell (See `Router.php`), processing requests and produce responses